 As the interview “formally” starts, make sure to remember that interviewing is a “communication process.”
 This means that you have to be “clear” when you talk.
 Clarity entails that you “speak clearly” and “answer clearly.”
 Speaking clearly means that you have to speak loud enough and pronounce your words well enough so that you are well understood.
 Think of news anchors and how they speak.
 Answering clearly means that you have to satisfy whatever was on the mind of the interviewer when he or she asked you the question.
 In order to do that you have to practice your listening skills.
 Yes, listening is part of communicating.
 If you are not sure what was asked, ask the interviewer to repeat himself or, even better, rephrase the question in your own words and ask the interviewer to confirm that you grasped his or her question properly.
 The next thing to keep in mind is that questions are asked for a purpose.
 Try to find the purpose underlying the question.
 What does the interviewer want to know and how can you best answer his or her question?

 Put yourself at ease as you answer questions and undertake it as if it was a conversation.
 To “converse” with someone is the best way to “connect” with that person.
 If you were not offered a glass of water and feel that your mouth is dry, don’t be shy and ask for a glass of water.
-The interviewer will be happy to do so.
+The interviewer will be happy to offer you one.
 Don’t let those minor details bother you.

 As the interview winds down, make sure that you have showed interest for the organization by asking a few relevant and intelligent questions.
 Don’t let your guards down.
 The interview is not over until you have left the building.

 To conclude, remember that you will be chosen not based on any specific answers that you give, but on the overall impression that you leave behind.
 Trusting yourself is the central and most important thing you need to remember.
-If you don’t trust yourself, nobody will.
+If you don’t trust yourself, it will show.